PopovEvgeniy/gview/readme.txt

 1.0: Initial version.

 1.1:
-The help was converted to htm help format.
+The help was converted to the htm help format.
 The program was totally rewritten.
 The license was changed to GNU GENERAL PUBLIC LICENSE.
 The program was recompiled under BORLAND TURBO C++ 2006 EXPLORER.
 The installer has changed.